ChaosTools.jl

 1. A state, typically referred to as u, with initial value u0.
 The space that u occupies is the state space of ds and the length of u is the dimension of ds (and of the state space).

-2. A dynamic rule, typically referred to as f, that dictates how the state evolves/changes with time when calling the step! function. f is a standard Julia function, see below.
+2. A dynamic rule, typically referred to as f, that dictates how the state evolves/changes with time when calling the step! function. f is typically a standard Julia function, see the online documentation for examples.

 3. A parameter container p that parameterizes f. p can be anything, but in general it is recommended to be a type-stable mutable container.